Special Report: Slamming the door - How Trump transformed U.S. refugee program

 Current and former U.S. officials say the new policies have been driven by a small core of top administration officials, including White House senior advisor Stephen Miller; Gene Hamilton, a former advisor at the Department of Homeland Security; and John Kelly, former secretary of Homeland Security and now White House chief of staff.

 Hamilton, now at the Department of Justice, declined to comment through a spokesman.
-The White House did not respond to requests for comment.
+The White House did not comment directly about the roles of Kelly and Miller.

 Provided with a detailed description of Reuters’ reporting, White House spokesman Hogan Gidley said that “the administration is committed to a fair and responsible refugee policy that maximizes the reach and effectiveness of our global humanitarian assistance.”
 He added that “America is now safer.”